naveenmalik28/weather-app/README.md

 ## Features

 -Fetches current weather data for any city using the OpenWeatherMap API.

 -Displays temperature, weather condition, and city name.

 -Provides error handling for invalid city names and network issues.

 -Simple and responsive user interface.

 ## Technologies Used

-React: A JavaScript library for building user interfaces.
+-React: A JavaScript library for building user interfaces.

-Axios: A promise-based HTTP client for making API requests.
+-Axios: A promise-based HTTP client for making API requests.

-OpenWeatherMap API: A service that provides weather data.
+-OpenWeatherMap API: A service that provides weather data.

 ## Usage